matthew-humphrey/nmssavetool/README.md

 ```
 >nmssavetool.exe help decrypt

-nmssavetool 1.2.0.0
+nmssavetool 1.3.0.0
-Copyright c  2016

   -o, --output       Specifies the file to which the decrypted, formatted game save will be written.

   -g, --game-mode    Required.
-Use saves for which game mode (normal|surival|creative)
+Use saves for which game mode (normal|survival|creative)

   -v, --verbose      Displays additional information during execution.